hteramoto2/mvpn-browser/README.md

 ---------------

 ### Step 1
-Before you can build this project, Citrix MAM SDK dependencies that must be resolved manually.
+Before you can build this project, Citrix MAM SDK dependencies must be resolved manually.
 The first step is to download the "MAM SDK for Android - Java" with the release date of Nov 17, 2020.

 [Citrix MAM SDK Download link (Requires Citrix Account authentication)](https://www.citrix.com/downloads/citrix-endpoint-management/product-software/mdx-toolkit.html)